On this page:

 Disciplinary Action with a committee process

-4.5 Division 40-40 of the Schedule provides that the Inspector-General may ask a registered trustee to give the Inspector-General a written explanation why the trustee should continue to be registered, if the Inspector-General believes that:
+4.5 Division 40-40 of the Schedule states that the Inspector-General may ask a registered trustee to provide a written explanation why the trustee should continue to be registered, if the Inspector-General believes that:

-(a) the trustee no longer has the qualifications, experience, knowledge and abilities prescribed by the Practice Rules; or
+(a) the trustee no longer has the qualifications, experience, knowledge and abilities prescribed by the Practice Rules

-(b) the trustee has committed an act of bankruptcy within the meaning of the Act or a corresponding law of an external Territory or a foreign country; or
+(b) the trustee has committed an act of bankruptcy within the meaning of the Act or a corresponding law of an external territory or a foreign country

-(c) the trustee is disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001 , or under a law of an external Territory or a law of a foreign country; or
+(c) the trustee is disqualified from managing corporations under Part 2D.6 of the Corporations Act 2001, or under a law of an external territory or a law of a foreign country

 (d) the trustee has ceased to have:

-against the liabilities that the person may incur working as a registered trustee; or
+against the liabilities that the person may incur working as a registered trustee

-(e) the trustee has breached a current condition imposed on the trustee; or
+(e) the trustee has breached a current condition imposed on the trustee

-(f) the trustee has contravened a provision of the Act; or
+(f) the trustee has contravened a provision of the Act

-(g) the trustee's registration as a liquidator under the Corporations Act 2001 has been cancelled or suspended, other than in compliance with a written request by the trustee to cancel or suspend the registration; or
+(g) the trustee's registration as a liquidator under the Corporations Act 2001 has been cancelled or suspended, other than in compliance with a written request by the trustee to cancel or suspend the registration

-(h) the trustee owes more than the prescribed amount of notified estate charges; or
+(h) the trustee owes more than the prescribed amount of notified estate charges

-(i) if the Court has made an order under section 90-15 of the Schedule that the trustee repay remuneration, and the trustee has failed to repay the remuneration; or
+(i) if the Court has made an order under section 90-15 of the Schedule that the trustee repay remuneration, and the trustee has failed to repay the remuneration

-(j) the trustee has been convicted of an offence involving fraud or dishonesty; or
+(j) the trustee has been convicted of an offence involving fraud or dishonesty

-(k) the trustee is permanently or temporarily unable to perform the functions and duties of a trustee because of physical or mental incapacity; or
+(k) the trustee is permanently or temporarily unable to perform the functions and duties of a trustee because of physical or mental incapacity

-(ii) any other duties or functions that a registered trustee is required to carry out under a law of the Commonwealth or of a State or Territory, or under the general law; or
+(ii) any other duties or functions that a registered trustee is required to carry out under a law of the Commonwealth or of a State or Territory, or under the general law

-(m) if the trustee is or was the administrator of a debt agreement--the trustee has failed to carry out adequately and properly (whether in Australia or in an external Territory or in a foreign country) the duties of an administrator in relation to a debt agreement; or
+(m) if the trustee is or was the administrator of a debt agreement that the trustee has failed to carry out adequately and properly (whether in Australia or in an external territory or in a foreign country) the duties of an administrator in relation to a debt agreement

-(n) the trustee is not a fit and proper person; or
+(n) the trustee is not a fit and proper person

-(o) the trustee is not resident in Australia or in another prescribed country; or
+(o) the trustee is not resident in Australia or in another prescribed country

 (p) the trustee has failed to comply with a standard prescribed by the Practice Rules.